background-image

 What role does social media play in your reporting?

 Social media is a vital tool for gathering information, engaging with audiences, and promoting my work.
-It allows me to connect with sources and stay updated on current events in real-time.
+I use platforms like Twitter to follow breaking news and connect with sources.

 icon